geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 The data is assumed to be of data type `uint8` (8-bit unsigned integer), where the minimum value is 0 and the maximum value is 255.

-#### Notes
+???+ note "Notes"

     - The minimum and maximum values are specified for each channel (red, green, blue, near-infrared)

 Have a look at the [API reference](../../api_reference/data/data_preprocessor.md#aviary.data.NormalizePreprocessorConfig) for more details on the configuration options.